pit-ray/win-vind/docs/usage/index.md

 ## Installation

-- Download the latest version of the type that suits your preference from the [Downlods page]({{ site.url }}/downloads) and install it.
+- Download the latest version of the type that suits your preference from the [Downloads page]({{ site.url }}/downloads) and install it.

 - Install and run win-vind.exe.